sciber-io/yubikey-locker/README.md

 ```
 In case something is unclear - you should be able to follow the process in ci.yml

-### MacOS
-Version number is changed in src/macos/sciber-yklocker-macos.spec
+# Intune version of app:
 This needs to be increased for Intune to roll out a new version of the app.
+- Version number is changed in src/macos/sciber-yklocker-macos.spec
+- Version number is changed in src\windows\sciber-yklocker.wxs

 ### Linux
+Necessary to install a few packages:
 sudo apt install -y libpcsclite-dev python3.11-dev swig

 ### Other
 Pyinstaller cmd:
 pyinstaller --clean -F -n "sciber-yklocker" "..\src\sciber_yklocker.py"

-In case you do not want to skip the MSI:
+In case you do want to skip the MSI:

 sc.exe create SciberYkLocker binPath="C:\Program Files\Sciber\sciber-yklocker\sciber-yklocker.exe" start=auto
 sc.exe start SciberYkLocker